-Pharmaceuticals firm GlaxoSmithKline (GSK) has improved its research and development (R&D) capabilities through a programme to enable the sharing of data from the development of medicines across the R&D department.
+Pharmaceuticals firm GlaxoSmithKline (GSK) has improved its research and development (R&D) capabilities through a programme to enable the sharing of data generated through the development of medicines across the R&D department.

-He said some work had been done on traditional data warehousing in the past, with attempts to structure and organise data using technologies like Oracle and Teradata.
+He said some work had been done on traditional data warehousing in the past, with attempts to structure and organise data using technologies such as Oracle and Teradata.
 “But what we were really looking for was something to tackle the problem on a broader scale,” said Ramsey.

 “Pharmaceutical companies produce a large amount of data, but it is produced in vertical silos,” he said.
 “For example, in discovery there is experimental data produced which is used to progress individual new medicines, but there wasn’t really an ability to share that information across the R&D organisation and to use the power of the aggregation of that information to make better decisions.”

-GSK recognised this was a constraint so recruited Ramsey as a chief data officer to define a data strategy for all of R&D so information could be used as a strategic asset rather than just for operations.
+GSK recognised this was a constraint, so recruited Ramsey as a chief data officer to define a data strategy across the R&D operation so information could be used as a strategic asset rather than just for operations.